Chapter 7 - Other Barred Adjustment Applicants

 A nonimmigrant fiancé(e) who contracts a valid and bona fide marriage to the U.S. citizen petitioner within the requisite 90-day time period remains eligible to adjust status on that basis, even if the marriage is legally terminated (whether by death, dissolution, or divorce) prior to adjustment of status and regardless of whether the nonimmigrant fiancé(e) remarries thereafter.
 The applicant remains subject to all conditional permanent residency requirements, if applicable.

-In general, a foreign national granted permanent residence on a conditional basis is ineligible to adjust status under the provisions of INA 245(a).
+In general, an alien granted permanent residence on a conditional basis is ineligible to adjust status under the provisions of INA 245(a).
 Instead, conditional permanent residents must comply with the requirements for removal of the conditions on their status to obtain permanent residence unconditionally.